Automattic/mongoose/docs/populate.md

 Yup that's it.
 We've just queried for a `Story` with the term Nintendo in it's title and also queried the `Person` collection for the story's creator.
 Nice!

-Arrays of DBRefs work the same way.
+Arrays of `ObjectId` refs work the same way.
 Just call the `populate` method on the query and an array of documents will be returned in place of the `ObjectId`s.

-What if we only want a few specific fields returned for the DBRef query?
+What if we only want a few specific fields returned for the query?
 This can be accomplished by passing an array of field names to the `populate` method:

     Story